 1545 Massachusetts Avenue

-The Society is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue.
-Contributions are tax-deductible.
+The Society is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
+Contributions are tax-deductible, and a tax receipt will be issued on receipt of funds.